koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 - There must be enough time for Quality Assurance planned, and approval from QA is a must for production deployment.
 - QA must be able to stop the release if found necessary.
 - Being able to start a test environment must be a fast, automated process.
+- Definition of Complete must be done clearly, and all plan must be done accordingly.
+- Analysis of capacity and demand must be done before accepting work, and new work must be refused if needed.

 ### Four Types Of Work
 - Business Projects